sixrcode/sixr-vision/README.md

 ## Usage

 *   **Access the app:** Open your browser to [http://localhost:9002](http://localhost:9002) (or the configured host/port).
 You should see the SIXR Vision interface with a visualizer canvas and side control panel.
-*   **Audio input:** Play music on your device or enable microphone input via the mic icon in the control panel header.
-The visuals will react to the audio.
-Adjust sliders (gain, AGC, etc.) in the "Audio Engine" section to tune the responsiveness.
-*   **Webcam:** Click the camera icon in the control panel header to enable your webcam.
-Allow browser permission.
-Use the **Mirror** toggle in "Webcam Layer" controls to flip the feed.
-Motion in front of the camera will influence certain scenes (e.g., Mirror Silhouette).
+*   **Audio input / Webcam:**
+    *   The visualizer reacts to audio.
+    *   Play music on your device.
+    *   **Enable Microphone:** Click the <kbd>Mic</kbd> icon in the Control Panel header.
+Allow browser permission when prompted.
+        *   **Audio Source:** Select your desired input device from the "Audio Engine" section.
+        *   **Gain/AGC:** Adjust sensitivity with "Manual Gain" or enable "Automatic Gain Control (AGC)".
+        *   **Monitor Audio:** (Caution: Potential feedback!)
+Play microphone input through speakers.
+    *   **Enable Webcam:** Click the <kbd>Camera</kbd> icon.
+Allow permission.
+Used by scenes like "Mirror Silhouette".
+        *   **Mirror Toggle:** Flip the webcam feed horizontally in "Webcam Layer" controls.

+    ⚠️ **On first load, or if permissions haven't been granted, a prompt will appear asking for microphone and (optional) camera access.
+These are required to unlock the full visual and interactive experience.
+Click "Enable Mic" or "Enable Cam" on the prompt to grant access or retry if permissions were previously blocked.**
 *   **Presets:** Click on scene thumbnails or press number keys **1–9** to load built-in scenes (see "Visualizer Presets In-Depth" for descriptions).
 Scenes cross-fade automatically if "Enable Scene Transitions" is active.
 Press **P** to blackout (panic mode), and **L** to toggle the SIXR logo blackout.
 *   **AI tools:** Explore the "AI: ..." sections in the control panel.
 Use the Palette Genie, Procedural Assets generator, or let the AI suggest scenes.
 These may require a valid `GOOGLE_API_KEY`.
 For example, try the SBNF-themed prompt "Cosmic Grapevines" for procedural assets.
 *   **Remote control:** (Planned Feature) The app will listen for WebSocket/OSC commands.
 You'll be able to send commands like `{"route":"/preset","value":"radial_burst"}` to change scenes remotely.
 (An Art-Net lighting console will be able to send/receive as well.)